Ovid/code-cutnpaste/README.md

 This code can be very slow.
 Will print extra information to STDERR if verbose is true.
 This lets you know it hasn't hung.

+## `jobs`

+Takes an integer.
+Defaults to 1.
+This is the number of jobs we'll try to run to gather this data.
+On multi-core machines, you can easily use this to max our your CPU and speed up duplicate code detection.

 ## `threshhold`